 - Electronic devices owned or issued by the school are to be used for academic purposes only. - Cell phones contracts are annual.
 Each year you are required to fill out a contract if you would like to have your child carry a cell phone on their person.
-If student violate terms, they no longer have cell phone privileges. - Students have no reasonable expectation of privacy in their use of the school's electronic equipment or network (or a personal electronic device at school). - The school reserves the right, upon reasonable suspicion that the search will reveal evidence that the student is violating the law or school policies, to review any student's electronic devices, files, and messages including, but not limited to, email, photos, texts, video, and other applications to ensure compliance with all school rules.
+If a student violates the terms of the cell phone contract, they no longer have cell phone privileges.
+With an approved cell phone contract, students must have the cell phone turned off and the cell phone remains in the backpack the entire day.
+Students may not use watches (i.e. Apple Watch) to communicate either. - Students have no reasonable expectation of privacy in their use of the school's electronic equipment or network (or a personal electronic device at school). - The school reserves the right, upon reasonable suspicion that the search will reveal evidence that the student is violating the law or school policies, to review any student's electronic devices, files, and messages including, but not limited to, email, photos, texts, video, and other applications to ensure compliance with all school rules.
 Students must comply with all requests for access. - All users are only permitted to log on to their own school-issued account.
-Sharing of account and/or account information is prohibited and may result in the account being disabled. - All users may never move, change, or disconnect any of the hardware or wires/cables. - Regardless where it takes place, students have no right to add, copy, delete, or alter any operating system software, application system software, and system setup or equipment configurations of devices owned or issued by the school. - Use of technology on campus or at school functions or events is subject to inspection and audit by the school administration, which may include a physical inspection of material contained on, or accessible by, the device.
+Sharing of account and/or account information is prohibited and may result in the account being disabled. - All users may never move, change, or disconnect any of the hardware or wires/cables.

+- Regardless where it takes place, students have no right to add, copy, delete, or alter any operating system software, application system software, and system setup or equipment configurations of devices owned or issued by the school. - Use of technology on campus or at school functions or events is subject to inspection and audit by the school administration, which may include a physical inspection of material contained on, or accessible by, the device.
 Students agree to cooperate with any such inspection. - All students must agree to abide by the following Acceptable Use Pledge.